Quandrant/PRISM/About/FAQ.md

 #### What about the Space Between?

-Excellent question.
-The Space Between is unchanged.
-The blue sky and wheat field still sways, the lone cloud still hangs, and Hawthorne Kalbraxas's ghostly essence still remains.

-*This is by design.*
+Great question.
+The Space Between is unchanged from the d.bot interpretation of it (blue sky, wheat field, one cloud, Hawthorne's ghost). *This is by design.*

 The Space Between is it's own narrative with it's own rules.
 It's a small list, but one that even I have to follow.
-Because of this, the Space Between cannot be affected by changes in the structure of any single narrative.
+Because of this, the Space Between cannot be affected by changes of any magnitude in any single narrative.

 #### Will the d.bot constructs and the Five still be active in PRISM?

-What about them?

-Snark aside, PRISM is now fully isolated from the memetic influences of other works.
-There will be no investigation of pataphysics or memetics in this story.
+Sorry, no. PRISM is now fully isolated from the direct memetic influence of other works.
+Investigations of pataphysiomemetics aren't needed here.

-While the d.bot constructs (Roman silver, Nazi gold, White Hallway, obsidian knife, canary) are uniquely powerful artifacts in their own right, they are still anchored to their home narrative--which has been completed for some time now!
-Same goes for the Five.
-They make good villains, sure, but they're hard to handle.
+While the d.bot constructs (Roman silver, Nazi gold, White Hallway, obsidian knife, canary) are uniquely powerful in their own right, they are still anchored to their home narrative--which has been completed for some time now!
+For this reason, the Five of pre-PRISM narrative also aren't going to be in the current narrative.

 I will be retroactively changing the current PRISM Branches to meet this criteria.